 Over the years, I have played in the first violin section of the Flint (Michigan) Symphony, the Evansville (Indiana) Philharmonic, the Fort Wayne (Indiana) Symphony, the Wichita Grand Opera Orchestra, and the Hays (Kansas) Symphony.
-I now play in the first violin section of the Wichita (Kansas) Symphony, the Music Theatre of Wichita (Kansas) Orchestra, and am the Associate Concertmaster of the Salina (Kansas) Symphony from 2018-2022.
+I now play in the first violin section of the Wichita (Kansas) Symphony, the Music Theatre of Wichita (Kansas) Orchestra, and was the Assistant Concertmaster of the Salina (Kansas) Symphony from 2018-2022.
 Currently I am the Concertmaster of the Chamber Orchestra of the Smoky Valley in Lindsborg (Kansas).

 I have had L.H.B.
 Music studio in Wichita, Kansas since 1986.
 From 2018-2020, I was a member of the violin faculty at Kansas